bass/euler/README.md

 # euler

-"Project Euler" solutions in C -- https://projecteuler.net
+"Project Euler" solutions in C

+Visit https://projecteuler.net for more information

 Solutions to problems: 1, 2, 4, 5, 6, 7